Dalvy07/MinimalWeatherGoApp/README.md

 ## Instructions
 ### Get API key
 - First of all you have to signup on [weather api](https://www.weatherapi.com/)
 - After loging you have to change API Response Fields in Dashboard.
-Just unmark all responses with units of freedom 🦅🦅🦅 (Faringeint, miles per hour, inches)
+Just unmark all responses with units of freedom <a href="https://emojis.com/emoji/eagle-4w1ucyxsus5" target="_blank">Emoji by emojis.com</a> <a href="https://emojis.com/emoji/eagle-4w1ucyxsus5" target="_blank">Emoji by emojis.com</a> <a href="https://emojis.com/emoji/eagle-4w1ucyxsus5" target="_blank">Emoji by emojis.com</a> (Faringeint, miles per hour, inches)
 - You have to create a api_key.txt file and paste there your API key for

 ## Commands